NCBI-Hackathons/Integrating-Globus-into-Galaxy-to-Enable-FAIRifying-Data/README.md

 Things we'd like to get out of this hackathon

-* A how to on setting up Galaxy using Globus Auth
+* A how to on setting up Galaxy using Globus Auth.
+There are examples of doing this for [Atlassian products](https://globus-integration-examples.readthedocs.io/en/latest/atlassian.html) and [WordPress](https://globus-integration-examples.readthedocs.io/en/latest/wordpress.html) for reference.
+This currently requires the Galaxy dev branch because of the version dependency on [Python Social Auth](https://python-social-auth-docs.readthedocs.io/).
+Enabling Globus Auth requires  changes in `config/galaxy.yml` to enable OIDC and the necessary specify `client_id`, `client_secret`, and a callback URI (which is a redirect URI) in `config/oidc_backend_config.xml`.

 * A Galaxy Tool template that can get securely get tokens from a user’s Galaxy environment (I.e., without using a stored database password)